How we continue to serve our community through COVID-19

-Even though GHS will remain closed for a little longer, our essential services to the community are still active every day:
+Even though GHS remains closed to the public, our essential services to the community are still active every day (Services webpage):

 - We are available 24 hours a day, 7 days a week for animal emergencies.